 Popular Tutorials with Bias Binding

 • Use bias binding for finishing quilting projects.
-You can purchase single fold bias binding, but it is expensive.
+You can purchase single fold binding, but it is expensive.
 It only comes in limited colors, and it absolutely never comes in prints.
-Personally, I also dislike the polyester/crunchy feel of store bought quilt binding tape.
-Homemade bias binding is perfect because you can make it in any fabric for finishing edges of quilts, potholders, pillows and other home decor items.
+Personally, I also dislike the polyester/crunchy feel of store-bought quilt binding tape.
+Homemade bias binding is perfect because you can make it in any fabric for finishing edges of quilts, potholders, pillows, and other home decor items.
 You can read about how I finished these quilted potholders in this post.

 In this tutorial I use the following products: